topolvm/pvc-autoresizer/README.md

 When the amount of free space of the volume is below `resize.topolvm.io/threshold`, `.spec.resources.requests.storage` is increased by `resize.topolvm.io/increase`.

+If `resize.topolvm.io/increase` is given as a percentage, the value is calculated as the current `spec.resources.requests.storage` value multiplied by the annotation value.

 ```yaml
 kind: PersistentVolumeClaim
 apiVersion: v1